 If you have a Medicare Advantage plan or a Medicare Part D plan, it’s very important you read at least a portion of the Annual Notice of Change (ANOC) your insurance company sends you.
 This will usually arrive in your mailbox in a large, intimidating package with your insurance company logo affixed in the upper left-hand corner.
 Medicare insurance companies are bound by regulation to have this delivered and in your hands by September 30 of each year.
 Please resist the temptation to throw this in the recycling bin, or stash it near the phone in the, “I’ll get to it later” pile!

 Here’s why: The AEP (Annual Election Period) is coming on October 15, and ends on December 7.
 If you don’t read your ANOC before then, you won’t know what changes are being made to your plan until they go into effect on January 1!
-By that time, it’s too late to make a change for an entire year if you want to pick a new Medicare Advantage or PDP plan.
+(Editor’s Note: Updated August, 2018)

 The bad news: It can be a thick, heavy document.
 It’s also in black and white, and very boring and bland.